ds-wizard/docs/docs/admin/upgrade.rst

 ..
 Important::

-   DSW Client and Server should always use matching version (compatibility is assured)!
+   DS Wizard components (server, client, document worker, registry) should always use matching version (compatibility is assured)!

 The DS Wizard is compatible with all recent versions of web browsers Chrome, Opera, Firefox, and Edge.
 We do not recomment use of Internet Explorer.
 Internally, there are components between is are following compatibility of versions: